20:22 plaster aluminium, acrylic 102 x 100.5 x 82 cm 2022. photo: Article Studio

 SUPER KING + SMALL HOURS projection 2m x 30cm x 30cm 2025

-a series of ‘plinths’ or towers at heights reflecting the widths of UK bed sizes (in production): Super King, King, Double, Queen, Single.
+BED is a series of ‘plinths’ or towers at heights reflecting the widths of UK bed sizes (in production): Super King, King, Double, Queen, Single.
 This work began as a single 1m high plinth housing a projector for SMALL HOURS animation.
 I find plinths problematic and was making an elaborate comedy plinth for installation.

 I came to see the blanket tower had its own presence, provoking feelings of nostalgia, tenderness, itchiness, memorial.
 There is jeopardy in the narrowly stacked blankets, and their relation to the gendered hierarchies in the names of bed sizes, the difficulty with sleep, the bedroom, night.